robwilde/TwitchPress/wp-content/plugins/channel-solution-for-twitch/readme.txt

 = 2.8.0: NOT RELEASED =
 * Bugfixes
     - No changes
-* Feature Enhancements
+* Feature Changes
     - Function var_dump_twitchpress() now returns if function wp_get_current_user() does not exist due to an issue experienced during development.
+    - New Read-Only settings view for developers only - requires the "twitchpress_developer" capability to view
-* Technical Enhancements
+* Technical Changes
+    - Function twitchpress_create_roles() no longer grants TwitchPress capabilities to all administrators
     - Function twitchpress_encode_transient_name() now requires three specific values instead of the entire request body.
     - New function missing_token() in class.twitchpress-set-app.php will replace an empty/null option value for app token (client access_token)
     - Improved application access_token renewal (then some performance improvements to come on this work)
+    - New call ID (integer counter) option "twitchpress_twitchapi_call_count" added using a new settings file
 * Configuration
     - No changes
 * Database